GoldenretriverYT/polytoria-luals-addon/README.md

 4. Press "add item" and add the path of this repository to it.
 5. You are done!
 You should now see Polytoria typings in your Lua files.

+## Double Underscores

+If a type ends with double underscores, it just indicates its an instance of that type.
+For example, `Instance__` is an instance of the `Instance` type.
+This does not affect your code, this is just to prevent recommendations from showing, for example, ".New" on a `Player` (.New is only valid on the static `Instance` type, and not on an instance of `Instance`).

 ## Credits

 Massive shoutout to the [contributors of the Polytoria Docs](https://docs.polytoria.com/contributors), most information was taken from there.